0113 224 2808

 7. Weetwood – Green, Leafy and Ideal for Leeds Beckett Students

-Weetwood is tucked just north of Headingley and offers a much quieter, greener alternative to the more central student areas.
-It’s especially convenient for Leeds Beckett students based near the Headingley campus.
+Weetwood is a leafy area just north of Headingley and is particularly convenient for Leeds Beckett students near the Headingley campus.

 8. Leeds City Centre – Modern Living in the Heart of It All

-Both universities are within walking distance, and many flats include amenities like gyms and communal study areas.
+Both universities are within walking distance, and many developments include on-site amenities.

 9. Armley – Budget-Friendly and Well-Connected

-• Transport: Reliable bus and train routes make a big difference.
+• Transport: Access to buses and train routes

-• Safety: Always view properties in person and get a feel for the area.
+• Safety: Always view properties in person and explore the area

 Final Thoughts

-Leeds truly has a student area for everyone.
-Whether you’re drawn to the energy of Hyde Park, the sociable balance of Headingley, or the creative calm of Chapel Allerton, each neighbourhood has something unique to offer.
+Leeds offers a wide range of student-friendly neighbourhoods, each with its own appeal.
+Whether it’s the energy of Hyde Park, the balance of Headingley, or the calm of Chapel Allerton, there’s an area to suit every student lifestyle.

 By: Rooftop Living Team